FriendsOfCake/crud-view/docs/customizing-templates.rst

 -------------------------------------------------

 It's easy to add an action to a controller that makes use of another *CrudView* action.
-This can use the template provided by the add action, it is possible to have a custom template ``register.ctp`` too.
+This does use the template provided by the add action by default, it can be overwritten by providing a custom ``register.ctp``.

 .. code-block:: php